 How to Get to North Bali

-Unless you are confident on a scooter, getting around in Bali can be an expensive ordeal.
+Getting around in Bali can be an expensive ordeal.
 There is little to no public transport, and tourist buses are unheard of.
 Consequently, taxis, hiring drivers, or renting a car in Bali is often your only option.
-Unsurprisingly, local transport companies see this as an opportunity to cash in on some serious dollar.
-With this in mind, it pays to move around in groups to keep costs to a minimum.

-On the other hand, if you can drive a scooter, this will be the cheapest and most convenient way to get around.
-To rent a scooter in Bali will set you back around 60,000 IDR per day.
-And it is usually possible to negotiate a discount if you rent for more extended periods.
+If you can drive a scooter, this will be the cheapest and most convenient way to get around.
+Renting a scooter in Bali will set you back around 60,000 IDR per day.

-Thankfully, the roads in Bali are for the most part in excellent condition and offer some scenic drives.
+Thankfully, the roads in Bali are for the most part in good condition and offer some scenic drives.
 The journey to North Bali, in particular, is incredibly picturesque as you pass through the heart of the Balinese jungle.
-Of course, we advise exercising caution when driving in Bali.
-Always wear your helmet, and carry an international license should you be pulled over by the local police.

 Here are some useful tips that I hope will enhance your travel experience in North Bali.